 Organising a transfer service or taxi

-Visitors can also organise an airport pick up and drop off either direct or via your hotel prior to arriving to the Cook Islands.
+Visitors can also organise an airport pick up and drop off either directly or via your hotel prior to arriving in the Cook Islands.

 Their tour offers…